web-platform-tests/rfcs/rfcs/simplify_license.md

 ### Summary

-Reduce WPT's license to the 3-clause BSD license and update the copyright holder to "web-platform-tests contributors."
+Reduce WPT's license to the 3-Clause BSD License and update the copyright holder to "web-platform-tests contributors."

 ### Details